 What Are Natural Disasters?

-Types of Natural Disaster in Asia
+Types of Natural Disasters in North America

-Natural Disasters in Asian Regions
+Natural Disasters in Mexico

 Causes and Effects of Natural Disasters

 - Movement in the Earth’s crust: Seismic activity, like the natural shifting of tectonic plates, can induce earthquakes, sinkholes, and tsunamis.
-Many Asian countries are located near tectonic boundaries, though Japan sees the most earthquakes.

 - Changing ocean currents: When ocean currents change, the water can become warmer, providing the perfect conditions for a tropical storm.
-Southeast Asia has dealt with the brunt of these disasters.

 How to Prepare for a Natural Disaster